ibm-cloud-docs/power-iaas/importing-boot-image.md

 Complete the following steps to import a boot image by using the {{site.data.keyword.powerSys_notm}} CLI.
 For more information, see the [{{site.data.keyword.powerSys_notm}} CLI Reference](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference){: external}.

-1. To import a custom image from IBM Cloud Object Storage, use the [`ibmcloud pi image-import`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-image-import){: external} command.
+1. Import a custom image from IBM Cloud Object Storage by using the [`ibmcloud pi image-import`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-image-import){: external} command.

-2. Find your newly imported image by using the `ibmcloud pi images` command.
+2. View the newly imported image by using the `ibmcloud pi images` command.

     ```text
     shell